collective-soundworks/collective-soundworks.github.io/tutorials/step-sequencer.md

 Now that everything is set up, let's continue with defining the different parameters that describe our application and declare them in a global state.

-Indeed, we will need several parameter to control our step sequencer:
+Indeed, we will need several parameters to control our step sequencer:
 - A variable which will define if our step sequencer is running or not ("start / stop").
 - A timestamp (in synchronized time) associated to the start / stop event to make sure all our clients start at the same exact time.
 - A BPM value for our step sequencer.